BBualdo/kanban-task-manager/README.md

 26. Added SubtasksList and Subtask Component to show in Task Details Modal.
 For now it checks if subtask `isCompleted` to check the checkbox, but I will add a function that will mark subtasks as completed or not.
 27. Added completed subtasks counter and displayed it instead of X in "X of (subtasks.length) subtasks.
 28. I started to implementing ability to add columns with custom names to new board.
 I added `ColumnInputsList` which is rendered by `AddBoardModal` and `ColumnInput` which is rendered by `ColumnInputsList` by mapping over `columnToAdd` state.
 For now it is hard coded.
+29. Added ability to add new columns when creating board or delete it.

 ### Built with